We found the Mysteries of Roof Box Aerodynamics: An In-Depth Exploration

 Depending on speed and design, a roof box can decrease fuel efficiency by 10–25%, especially at highway speeds.

-2. Are there aerodynamic roof boxes that reduce drag?
+2. Are there aerodynamic roof boxes that minimize drag?

 Yes!
 Look for low-profile, tapered, and textured models designed for better airflow.